 During the Post-Residential Phase, cadets and mentors meet regularly and work together to sustain the cadets' life style changes.

-For more information visit the New Jersey Youth ChalleNGe website at http://www.ngycp.org/site/state/nj.
+For more information call the New Jersey Youth ChalleNGe Program at 609-562-0577 or email RECRUITINGPLACEMENT&MENTORING@njdmava.state.nj.us.